jjjjonathan/socialize/README.md

 ## Features

-- Sign up and log in with email or Facebook
+- Sign up and log in with email
 - Email confirmation
 - Send friend requests and approve or delete them
 - Make text-only posts